Chart Color Schemes

 The level of general health in Taylors Lakes is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Taylors Lakes shows superior health outcomes for both young and elderly residents, with low prevalence of common conditions.
-Approximately 52% (~8,825 people) have private health cover, higher than Greater Melbourne's 48.1%.
+Taylors Lakes shows superior health outcomes for both young and elderly populations, with low prevalence rates of common conditions.
+It has a private health cover rate of approximately 52%, slightly higher than the average SA2 area (48.1%) across Greater Melbourne.

-The most prevalent medical conditions are arthritis (7.5%) and asthma (6.4%), while 72.5% report no ailments, compared to 73.5% in Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over at 21.8% (3,712 people), compared to Greater Melbourne's 17.9%.
-Health outcomes among seniors are above average, mirroring the general population's profile.
+The most prevalent medical conditions are arthritis (7.5% of residents) and asthma (6.4%).
+A total of 72.5% of residents report no medical ailments, compared to 73.5% in Greater Melbourne.
+The area has a higher proportion of seniors aged 65 and over (21.8%, or 3,712 people), compared to Greater Melbourne's 17.9%.
+Health outcomes among seniors are above average, mirroring the general population's health profile.

 Frequently Asked Questions - Health